xushuoshuoxss/zero-shot-psci-llm-prompts/Evaluation (Dataset 1).md

 | **Structural Distresses (%)**| 0.0                  | 0.0                  |
 | **Level (%)**                | **Level 7**          | **Level 7**          |

+#### Explanation from Model:
+##### The road shows extensive surface defects with more than 40% of the surface exhibiting ravelling.
+There are no significant structural distresses like major cracks or rutting.
 ---

 ### Road Segment 42